 Sweet Potato and Black Bean Chili

-2 cups sweet potato, cubed into even bite sized pieces
+4 cups sweet potatoes, peeled and cut into large bite sized pieces

 1 red or yellow onion, chopped fine

 2 celery ribs, chopped